james-world/php-playground/README.md

     echo "Hello, World!"

 Drop this as `test.php` in the code folder and set a breakpoint (F9) on the `echo` line.
 When you hit `http://localhost:8080/test.php` the breakpoint should be hit.

+## phpMyAdmin and MariaDB Database

+In addition to the PHP Apache container, the docker-compose also creates a phpMyAdmin instance at `http://localhost:8081` and a mariadb database called "db".
+The default username and password are "root" and "rootpassword".